 Also, some changes may result in a decrease in conversion.
 If it happens, make sure to go back to what you had been doing.

 High conversion rate websites typically have excellent customer support.
 While offline support doesn’t always have an impact on conversion, online support can be very effective with the right online support software.

 Make sure to include a FAQ on pages where necessary and cover all important pointers so that users are not left confused.

 Also, consider creating a Knowledge Base with answers and guides to help users find what they need.

 In addition to this, introduce the live chat feature.
-It can increase revenue by up to 48 percent and also push conversion rate by up to 40 percent.
+It can increase revenue by up to 48 percent and push the conversion rate up to 40 percent.

 How to Calculate Conversion Rate for Website: Conclusion

 Now that you know what a website conversion rate is, and how to calculate it, we’re sure you’d be able to push yours.
 Follow the tips given in this article and pay attention to the numbers.
-You will begin to see a difference in no time.
+With consistent practice, you will spot major differences.